talavdekar96/ZigzagCars/README.md

       you will have a button to "call a ride" which can be pressed to call a driver.
 Above that button you will have a selection of vehicles which you can select, make sure to select your preffered vehicle type (Default is a small hatchback) and input your destination in the google search bar.
 Now you are ready to go to your destination.

+5. When you click on the history button you can see your previous trips as well in a list and when you click on the any specific ride you will be taken to a well detailed page where you can see your ride in details.